 Autism and education

-Most autistic children and young people will have their needs met in a local mainstream schools or colleges.
-They should have a good understanding of your child’s special educational needs, a positive attitude, and an appropriate level of expertise.
+Most autistic children and young people will have their needs met in a mainstream school or college.
+Their education setting will have a good understanding of their needs and how to support them during their time.

 All settings are expected to ensure they offer an inclusive environment that is adapted to meet needs.